IvanMzk/gtensor/docs/tutorial.md

 GTensor provides two kinds of views:
 - View based on some index transformations, it can be slice of original tensor, reshape, transpose or selecting elements using tensor of indeces.
 This kind of view always refers to original tensor's elements, using some indexing scheem.
+More on this kind of view in nest section.
 - **Expression view** is fundamentally different.
 It can produce new elements from original tensor or tensors by applying function object to its elements.
 What is important that we can apply function object only when we refers to view element - **computation of values of expression view elements is lazy**.